nv-legate/multimesh-jax-workflows/README.md

 ## MaxText Configs

-The main framework integrated with Legate-Jax is [MaxText](https://github.com/AI-Hypercomputer/maxtext).
+The main framework integrated with MultiMesh for Jax is [MaxText](https://github.com/AI-Hypercomputer/maxtext).
 A default Docker build will produce an image with a MaxText installation.
 Please see [the README](maxtext/README.md) for instructions on running MaxText with the provided helper scripts.